School Health Profiles

 Youth Connectedness Is an Important Protective Factor for Health and Well-being

-In addition, school connectedness (i.e. the belief by students that adults and peers in the school care about them as individuals) has been shown to have positive effects on academic achievement, including having higher grades and test scores, having better school attendance, and staying in school longer.
+In addition, school connectedness (i.e. the belief by students that adults and peers in the school care about them as individuals) has been shown to have positive effects on academic achievement, including higher grades and test scores, improved school attendance, and staying in school longer.